With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 Account holders with an overdraft with Ulster Bank who are in debit will also have to make arrangements on how to pay that back before they close their account while you’ll also need to ensure that your new provider is happy to give you an overdraft too.

-For people with savings accounts with Ulster Bank it’s also likely that you will simply have to look elsewhere.
-Accounts are likely to be closed with a cheque or bank draft issued for the amount you have in savings.
-Customers will then need to look for alternative options themselves.
+If you have a savings account with Ulster Bank it’s also likely that you will simply have to look elsewhere.
+Your account is likely to be closed with a cheque or bank draft issued for the amount you have in savings.
+You will then need to look for alternative options yourself.

-With savings rates at an all-time low, customers are unlikely to be tempted much by what else is on offer and this may be an opportune time for you to look at investment options instead, depending on your risk appetite.
+With savings rates at an all-time low, you're unlikely to be tempted much by what else is on offer and this may be an opportune time for you to look at investment options instead, depending on your risk appetite.
+Paying down any debt you have and topping up your pension are other alternatives.

 Here there is potential for your credit card to be sold to a new provider.
 This is what happened when MBNA exited the Irish market almost a decade ago and sold its credit card book to what is now Avant Card.